 Time to get active in VR with some solid tunes

 Beat Saber is an absurdly popular Virtual Reality (VR) game that gives you the experience of listening to music while getting a good workout in.
-It very quickly made it to the top of our list of best motion controller games for PlayStation VR and on our top 10 for one of the best games for PSVR, period.
+It very quickly made it to the top of our list of

 How?
 Lightsabers.
 Beat Games Studios, formerly known as Hyperbolic Magnetism, originally started this project in 2016 when we didn't really have many rhythm games for VR.
-Currently, Beat Saber is one of the most popular VR games on Steam and the Oculus Store, and it's finally here on the PlayStation VR.
+Currently, Beat Saber is one of the most popular VR games on Steam and the Oculus Store, and it's finally here on the

 Games that give me a secret workout are always my favorite because they are always so much fun you don't realize how much you're actually moving.
 Even the original music soundtrack on the game is extremely catchy and almost memorizing.
 If you're looking for a few laughs with friends or just a fun game to play on your own you have to check out Beat Saber.